OutSystems/docs-product/src/develop/ui/patterns/mobile/utilities/centercontent.md

 # Center Content Loading

-You can use the Center Content UI Pattern Use to align the content to the center of its container.
+You can use the Center Content UI Pattern to vertically align content to the center of its container.

 ![](<images/centercontent-1.png>)